adriantheuma/llama2-raven/templates/README.md

 ## Prompt templates

-The template/ directory contains template styles for the prompts used to fine-tune LoRA models.
+The templates/ directory contains template styles for the prompts used to fine-tune the Raven LoRA models.

 ### Format